Erosion & Sediment Control

 Technical assistance to county officials in the implementation of local Erosion and Sediment Control Programs (review of erosion and sediment control plans, inspection of construction sites, and the provision of bond estimates to county staff.)

 Guidance to developers in preparing erosion and sediment control plans which meet State criteria.

 Technical assistance to localities and developers in the development and implementation of stormwater management programs.

 Technical assistance to property owners with drainage or conservation problems.

-Erosion and Sediment Control (ESC) Ordinances: The TJSWCD provides Louisa and Nelson Counties and the Town of Scottsville with assistance in administering their Erosion and Sediment Control Ordinances.
+The TJSWCD provides Louisa and Nelson Counties, the Town of Scottsville, and University of Virginia with assistance in administering their Erosion & Sediment Control Ordinances.
 The District reviews and approves plans, determines bond estimates, provides site inspections in Scottsville, and provides technical assistance and education to landowners, contractors, and county officials.
-Please click on the name of the locality below to see the planning checklist:

 A well-maintained sediment basin protects downstream waterways.